rajitha302/myNft-UI/README.md

-#switch to develop branch for the recent
+# switch to develop branch for the recent

+# web-nav live url

 https://nftdemo-8b434.web.app